Francesco Maria Bovio: Life

 Francesco Maria Bovio was born in Altamura in the 1750s to a family of landowners; the exact date of birth is currently unknown.
 He studied literature and law at the University of Naples, and he turned out to be particularly gifted in the field of law.
 After winning a public competition for the position of teacher, he taught Latin and Ancient Greek in the "Royal Schools" (Reali scuole) of Matera, Italy.

 After his father's death, when he returned to his hometown Altamura in order to administer his properties, he was assigned the position of lecturer of literature as well as civil and canon law at the University of Altamura.

 At the end of the 18th century, he was already a member of the Altamura Masonic lodge Oriente di Altamura, together with other famous Altamurans.
 The seat of the Masonic lodge was the baronial palace of the Melodia family (different from today's palazzo Melodia, designed by architect Orazio Lerario in the 17th century).
 He took an active part in the Altamuran Revolution (1799), planting the Tree of Liberty.
-He was later removed from teaching; but after the Treaty of Florence (1801), was allowed to resume teaching.
+He was later removed from teaching, but after the Treaty of Florence (1801), he was allowed to resume teaching.